SQLite Select

 HAVING group_filter;Code language: SQL (Structured Query Language) (sql)

 The SELECT statement is the most complex statement in SQLite.
-To help easier to understand each part, we will break the SELECT statement into multiple easy-to-understand tutorials.
+To make it easier to understand each part, we will break the SELECT statement into multiple easy-to-understand tutorials.

-• Use ORDER BY clause to sort the result set
+• Use the ORDER BY clause to sort the result set.

-• Use DISTINCT clause to query unique rows in a table
+• Use the DISTINCT clause to query unique rows in a table.

-• Use WHERE clause to filter rows in the result set
+• Use the WHERE clause to filter rows in the result set.

-• Use LIMIT OFFSET clauses to constrain the number of rows returned
+• Use the LIMIT OFFSET clause to constrain the number of rows returned.

-• Use INNER JOIN or LEFT JOIN to query data from multiple tables using join.
+• Use the INNER JOIN or LEFT JOIN to query data from multiple tables using join.

-• Use GROUP BY to get the group rows into groups and apply aggregate function for each group.
+• Use the GROUP BY clause to group rows into groups and apply aggregate functions to each group.

-In this tutorial, we are going to focus on the simplest form of the SELECT statement that allows you to query data from a single table.
+In this tutorial, we’ll focus on the simplest form of the SELECT statement that allows you to query data from a single table:

 SELECT column_list